COVID SAFETY GUIDELINES

 Pizza Calcio / The Beer Garden / Pitch Side / The Terrace

-As part of step two of the Government’s roadmap out of lockdown, outdoor hospitality at is permitted.
-People using our Beer Garden and Pitch Side hospitality facilities must adhere to legal gathering limits and wider Government guidance.
-Please note that while outdoor hospitality is permitted, spectators are not allowed at games unless on public land.
+As part of step three of the Government’s roadmap out of lockdown, indoor and outdoor hospitality is permitted.
+People using our Bar, The Terrace, Pitchside & The Beer Garden hospitality facilities must adhere to legal gathering limits and wider Government guidance.
 Every single person over 16 years old will now have to check in on the NHS COVID-19 App or provide staff with their contact details.

 Competitive training can take place for all participants, in an outdoor setting.
 Care will be taken when busy periods at Poolfoot Farm with limited access points to ensure safe play.
 Poolfoot Farm has staggered start times and allowing cleaning time between change-overs.
 In all settings before and after the session, and in any breaks, all participants should practise social distancing, in line with Government guidelines.
 No spectators are allowed at grassroots football, including training sessions, as part of step one of the Government’s roadmap, unless for safeguarding purposes such as U18s, and this should be limited to one parent or carer per child.